elabftw/elabdoc/doc/user-guide.rst

 Creating a compound manually
 ----------------------------

 Maybe you've just created an never-seen before chemical compound, which means you cannot import it from PubChem.
 In this case, click the "Add compound" button to manually add a compound.
+Be aware, as mentioned above, the new compound will be visible by all users of the instance.
+In case you want to keep it confidential do not add it.

 Fingerprints
 ------------